teepluss/laravel-theme/README.md

 <?php endif; ?>
 ~~~

-Get argument assiged to content in layout or region.
+Get argument assigned to content in layout or region.

 ~~~php
 Theme::getContentArguments();